callowayproject/django-staticmediamgr/README.rst

 Django-StaticMediaMgr
 =====================

-**New in version 0.3:** Fixed a bug where copying multiple directories into the same directory with the purge options would only allow the last copy to work.
+**New in version 0.4:** Fixed a bug where copying multiple directories into the same directory with the purge options would only allow the last copy to work.
 Now multiple source directories can be copied into one destination, with each successive copy potentially overwriting the previous files.

+**New in version 0.3:** Added support for external javascript compression commands, such as Google's compressor.

 **New in version 0.2:** Ability to combine multiple files into a new file before copying and/or compressing them.